New Physics Searches via Beam Normal Spin Asymmetry in Bhabha Scattering: Acknowledgments

 \section{Acknowledgments}

-The authors like to thank Dave Mack and Cornelis Mommers for useful discussions.
+The authors would like to thank Dave Mack, Cornelis J.G.
+Mommers, Mikhail Gorchtein, and Vladimir Pascalutsa for useful discussions.
 This work was made possible by Institut Pascal at Universit\'e Paris-Saclay with the support of the program “Investissements d’avenir” ANR-11-IDEX-0003-01.
 Furthermore, this work was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation), in part through the Research Unit [Photon-photon interactions in the Standard Model and beyond, Projektnummer 458854507 - FOR 5327], and in part through the Cluster of Excellence [Precision Physics, Fundamental Interactions, and Structure of Matter] (PRISMA$^+$ EXC 2118/1) within the German Excellence Strategy (Project ID 39083149).